Traditional Unionist Voice

 Since 2011, the TUV has occupied one seat in the Northern Ireland Assembly.
-The party also holds a small number of seats on local councils.
+In 2024, they won their first seat in the United Kingdom House of Commons.
+The party also holds some seats on local councils in Northern Ireland.
 Its most prominent elected representative and best-known figure remains Jim Allister whose North Antrim constituency is the heartland of the party.

-Since 2008, the party President of the TUV has been former East Londonderry Westminster MP William Ross.
+Since 2008, the party president has been former East Londonderry Westminster MP William Ross.

+In March 2024, the party formed an electoral pact with Reform UK, stating that the two parties would stand mutually agreed candidates in Northern Ireland constituencies in the 2024 United Kingdom general election.
+In this election, the party won its first Westminster Member of Parliament (MP), electing Jim Allister as MP for North Antrim.

+An opinion poll, released by LucidTalk in August 2025, showed the TUV as the third most popular party for the first time, coming ahead of both the Alliance Party and Ulster Unionists, with 13%.

 Ideology

-The Traditional Unionist Voice was founded in 2007, originally as a protest movement rather than as a political party.
-They announced, at the time, that it was their intention to “occupy the traditional unionist ground” which, they said, had been abandoned by the DUP when the latter party signed the St Andrews Agreement and agreed to form a government with the Irish Republican party Sinn Féin.
-In 2008, the TUV began to contest elections as a political party with the declared aim of building a democratic opposition to what they described as “the DUP/Sinn Fein regime”.
-The TUV maintains that certain aspects of the Good Friday Agreement represent a poor deal for the unionist community of Northern Ireland and refuse to accept that someone with a terrorist conviction should be allowed to hold ministerial office in the government of Northern Ireland.
+The Traditional Unionist Voice was founded in 2007 as a protest movement rather than as a political party.
+They announced that it was their intention to "occupy the traditional unionist ground" which, they said, had been abandoned by the DUP when the latter party signed the St Andrews Agreement and agreed to form a government with the Irish Republican party Sinn Féin.
+In 2008, the TUV began to contest elections as a political party with the declared aim of building a democratic opposition to what they described as "the DUP/Sinn Fein regime".
+The TUV maintains that certain aspects of the Good Friday Agreement represent a poor deal for the unionist community of Northern Ireland, and refuse to accept that someone with a terrorist conviction should be allowed to hold ministerial office in the government of Northern Ireland.

-Jim Allister has been the party's sole MLA since 2011.
-His voting record, his contributions to debates and a list of bills he has proposed in the Northern Ireland Assembly are accessible on the Assembly's Information Management portal.
+Jim Allister had been the party's sole MLA since 2011 until he was elected to the House of Commons in the 2024 general election, after which he was replaced by Timothy Gaston.
+Allister's voting record, his contributions to debates and a list of bills he has proposed in the Northern Ireland Assembly are accessible on the Assembly's Information Management portal.